-The inter-PCS operations are described in Clause A.2.
-These operations use the elemental calculations defined in Clause A.1 to convert between the various supported PCS encodings.
+The inter-PCS operations are described in A.2.
+These operations use the elemental calculations defined in A.1 to convert between the various supported PCS encodings.
 Nearly all of the operations can be represented as a linear matrix operation resulting in the ability to concatenate the calculations used in performing inter-PCS operations.

-The process of converting spectral reflectance/transmission to tristimulus (colorimetric) values can be sub-divided into transform steps from incident light to reflected/transmitted light to observer/sensor capture of reflected/transmitted light.
-This sub-division allows for both resampling of spectral data to match illuminant and observer spectralRange requirements as well as providing building blocks for constructing conversions between the various types of spectral PCS data.
+The process of converting spectral reflectance/transmission to tristimulus (colorimetric) values can be subdivided into transform steps from incident light to reflected/transmitted light to observer/sensor capture of reflected/transmitted light.
+This subdivision allows for both resampling of spectral data to match illuminant and observer spectralRange requirements and providing building blocks for constructing conversions between the various types of spectral PCS data.